Optum/mockiato/README.md

 1. Clone this repo: `git clone https://github.com/Optum/mockiato.git && cd mockiato`
 2. Set secret for JWT: `echo MOCKIATO_SECRET="<REPLACE>" > .env`
+3. Delete line no. 18 & 19 from Dockerfile
-3. Start Mockiato & MongoDB: `docker-compose up`
+4. Start Mockiato & MongoDB: `docker-compose up`
-4. View the app at http://localhost:8080 or the API documentation at http://localhost:8080/api-docs
+5. View the app at http://localhost:8080 or the API documentation at http://localhost:8080/api-docs

+Note:-
+1. By deleting line no. 18 & 19 from Dokerfile your NPM packages will be downloaded from public NPM registry.
+To use private NPM registry you need to provide build argument REG_URL in docker build or docker-compose build commands.
+2. If you run the project locally (npm start) without docker you can use .npmrc file to download packages from private NPM registry.
+If you don't create .npmrc file NPM packages will be downloaded from public NPM registry by default.

 This quick-start makes some basic assumptions on how you want to run the application.
 For other possible configurations, please see the next section.